Trent Bray (American football): Coaching career

+Assistant coach

+Arizona State

-Bray began his coaching career as a graduate assistant for Dennis Erickson at Arizona State in 2008.
+In 2008, Bray began his coaching career as a graduate assistant at Arizona State University under head coach Dennis Erickson.

+California Redwoods

-He spent 2009 as linebackers coach for the California Redwoods of the United Football League (UFL).
+In 2009, Bray served as the linebackers coach for the California Redwoods of the United Football League (UFL).

+Arizona State (second stint)

+In 2010, Bray returned to Arizona State University as their linebackers coach under head coach Dennis Erickson.

+Oregon State

+In 2012, Bray was hired as a graduate assistant and linebackers coach at Oregon State University under head coach Mike Riley.

+Nebraska

-Bray was named interim head coach at Nebraska following the firing of Mike Riley on November 25, 2017.
-He was relieved of interim duties at Nebraska after they hired Head Coach Scott Frost on December 2, 2017.
+In 2015, Bray was hired as the linebackers coach at the University of Nebraska–Lincoln, following head coach Mike Riley.
+On November 25, 2017, Bray was named interim head coach following the firing of Riley.
+He was relieved of interim duties at Nebraska after the school hired Scott Frost as head coach on December 2, 2017.

+Oregon State (second stint)

-Bray was hired in 2018 as the linebackers coach at Oregon State.
-Midway through the 2021 season he was promoted to interim defensive coordinator after the firing of Tim Tibesar.
-The interim title was removed after the regular season.
+In 2018, Bray was hired as the linebackers coach at Oregon State University under head coach Jonathan Smith.
+Midway through the 2021 season, Bray was promoted to interim defensive coordinator after the firing of Tim Tibesar.
+The interim title was removed after the regular season and Bray was promoted to defensive coordinator and linebacker coach in 2022.

+Oregon State

+On November 28, 2023, Bray was named the head coach at Oregon State University, replacing Jonathan Smith, who left to become the head coach of Michigan State.
+Oregon State fired Bray on October 12, 2025, following an 0–7 start to the season.